omeraplak/blog-pdf-invoice-generator/articles/3-adding-crud-pages.md/3-adding-crud-pages.md

 Now it's time to turn our attention back to CRUD actions.
 Let's implement views for the `clients` resource.

 We already completed the `resource` object and route definitions for `clients` previously.
-We now need to introduce the page and support components.
+We now need to introduce the page and partial components.

 ### `list` View for `clients`